rstdoc/rstdoc/doc/_dcx_api.rst

 - ``__[x]AAA``, same as ``_[x]AAA``, but use: ``%__[x]AAA('kw1')``
 - ``__[x]AAA_``, ``__[x]AAA__``, ``__[x]AAA___``, ...
 Use: ``%__[x]AAA_('header text')``

-A, B are base36 letters and x is the initial of the file
+A, B are base36 letters and x is the initial of the file.
+The generated macros do not work for indented text, as they produce line breaks in RST text.

 ::